 Palmini makes their pasta from palm hearts and one serving has just 20 calories and 4 grams of carbs.
-I first used it in my Kung Pao Shrimp Noodles recipe and love the product.
+I love the product.
+You can also use it for classic recipes like my Italian chicken meatballs and spaghetti.

 I’ve described it as a blend between zoodles and a closer impasta like chickpea pastas.
 You can soak it in milk to reduce the acidity or even boil it for a few minutes for a softer texture, but I like it straight out of the package (after rinsing).